ruuda/squiller/README.md

 for every column with the right type.
 Squiller can generate this boilerplate code from a SQL file, based on annotations in comments.

+## Status

-**Vaporware warning**: This is a work in progress.
-Basic code generation for `rust-sqlite` works, but the project is pre-alpha quality.
+Squiller is a work in progress, beta quality at best.
+Basic code generation for the `rust-sqlite` target works, other targets are experimental and incomplete.

+It was the author’s hypothesis that boilerplate code generation may be a nicer way to work with SQL than e.g. heavy reliance on proc macros in Rust.
+Squiller is used in [Musium](https://github.com/ruuda/musium) and so far it works well, but it is too early to draw conclusions.

 ## Example